Faculty and Staff Resources

 Promotion, Review, Tenure Policies

 The Provost's Office provides the timetable for academic review and guidelines for the review of academic review of personnel at Tulane University.
 The School of Architecture further details the policies and procedures for review of academic faculty in the School of Architecture Policy on Promotion, Review and Tenure.
-Tenure track faculty are generally reviewed after their first year and third year, and then during their penultimate year for tenure decision.
+Tenure track faculty are generally reviewed after their first year and during their third year, and then during their penultimate year for tenure decision.
 Professors of Practice are reviewed in the penultimate year of their appointment.
 Faculty may also request a promotion via the Promotion, Review, and Tenure process.
 Currently, most tenure and review packages are submitted via Interfolio.

 The Faculty Handbook describes sabbaticals and other forms of leave for faculty and is the source for any content included here.
 Faculty members at the rank of assistant professor or above may request sabbatical leave after 12 semesters of full-time service in residence at Tulane.
 To apply for a sabbatical, the faculty member should submit an application and supporting materials via Interfolio.
 If the sabbatical is granted, the faculty member must submit a report of the work accomplished once the sabbatical is concluded.

 Tulane University provides many resources for finding funding for faculty research activities, including the Funding and Grants Research Guide at Howard-Tilton Memorial Library, Center for Engaged Learning and Teaching funding opportunities, and grant opportunities through Corporation and Foundation Relations.
 In-school opportunities for funding are also available through the Dean's Fund for Excellence.